Sport in Western Australia: Rugby league

 West Coast Pirates in the 2022 NRL expansion.

+The upcoming Perth Bears are set to be the only professional rugby league team in Western Australia, when it enters the National Rugby League (NRL) in 2027.
+A collaboration between the Western Australian Government and the Australian Rugby League Commission, the team will play out of a potentially upgraded Perth Rectangular Stadium.
+The team was announced on 9 May 2025, and will be the first professional rugby league team in the state since the demise of the Western Reds in 1997.

 Rugby union

 Western Australia is the home of the Western Force, a professional rugby union team which plays in Super Rugby.
 Their home ground is NIB Stadium.
 The governing body Rugby Australia, under financial pressure due after funding bailouts to Rebels, Force and Reds, axed the Force from Super Rugby after the 2017 season.
 Andrew Forrest rescued the Perth-based Force and set up the World Series Rugby competition in 2018.
 From 2020, however, the Western Force were re-invited into the Super Rugby competition as Australia's fifth franchise in the tournament.